Christopher2K/talk-rn-single-codebase/slides.md

 <div class="mb-5">

-- 👍 Easy to work on platform specifics
+- 👍 Easy to work on platform specifics.
-- ♻️ Builds are easier to manage
+- ♻️ Builds are easier to manage.
-- 🫂 One app does not impact another
+- 🫂 One app does not impact another.
-- 🪜 Changes are incremental
+- 🪜 Changes are incremental.

 </div>